imgly/imgly-sdk-html5/docs/tutorial/photo-editor-integration.md

 </script>
 ```

-Et voilà - we can now see the editor and can start editing your photo.
+Et voilà - we can now see the editor and start editing our photo.

 ![](http://fs1.directupload.net/images/150305/yo2vpug4.png)

 ## Rendering to an image or DataURL

-Since the photo editor is always rendering to a canvas, you can't simply
+Since the photo editor is always rendering to a canvas, we can't simply
 right-click the canvas and "Save image as...".
 What a bummer!
-But luckily we have added a render function that will allow you to render
+But luckily we have added a render function that will allow us to render
 the canvas to an image or to a DataURL.

 Let's add a render button to our website: